axb157030/Timer/README.md

 # TimerProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.
+You can check the demo of this project [here](https://axb157030.github.io/Timer/).

 ## Development server